open-energy-transition/MapYourGrid/docs/starter-kit.md

 1. Zoom in on the satellite imagery until you can see the houses and roads.
-2. Copy the Coordiantes of your `First Good Line` and press the `Add Node` presets button.
+2. Copy the Coordiantes of your `Good First Line` and press the `Add Node` presets button.
 Enter the coordiantes here and press Ok.
 You should now see power towers that are not mapped at the end of a transmission line.
 3. Now, press the last tower symbol at the end of the line.
 You should now be able to extend the line.
 4. Search for the next power towers you can find and click on its footprint.
 5. Continue the line to the best of your ability press CTRL+F while the line is still selected.
 Select all nodes you have created by Entering `child selected type:node AND untagged` as search string.
 Now Press `Search`.
 6. With all the nodes select now, press the `Power Tower` preset followed by `Apply Preset`.
 7. Whilst having the `Data Layer` activated, press the green Upload arrow.
 Avoid ignoring validation results.
 The only acceptable warning when uploading data is "Possible missing line support node within power line".
-To support our initiative, please use the #ohmygrid hashtag in the comments you make in the changeset.
+To support our initiative, please use the #MapYourGrid hashtag in the comments you make in the changeset.